OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 The Parallel Construct
 ----------------------
 The `parallel` construct identifies a region of code that will be parallelized across OpenACC *gangs*.
 By itself the a `parallel` region is of limited use, but when paired with the `loop` directive (discussed in more detail later) the compiler will generate a parallel version of the loop for the accelerator.
 These two directives can, and most often are, combined into a single `parallel loop` directive.
-By placing this directive on a loop the programmer asserts that the affected loop is safe to parallelize however the compiler sees fit for the target device.
+By placing this directive on a loop the programmer asserts that the affected loop is safe to parallelize and allows the compiler to select how to schedule the loop iterations on the target accelerator.
 The code below demonstrates the use of the `parallel loop` combined directive in both C/C++ and Fortran.

 ~~~~ {.c .numberLines}
     #pragma acc parallel loop